-After 3-years of being natural, my hair completely fell out.
+After three years of being natural, my hair completely fell out.
 I mean, fell out.
 It was gone.
 I worked so hard to grow my hair.
 I watched videos, moisturized, washed once a week, finger detangled, oiled every day and night, and even used a silk bonnet before bed.
-I thought my hair was strong enough to withstand heat, so when a hairdresser blow dried and flat ironed my hair I had no idea, it would break off only a few weeks later.
+I thought my hair was strong enough to withstand heat, so when a hairdresser blowdried and flat ironed my hair I had no idea, it would break off only a few weeks later.
 I could blame it on the heat damage that weakened my follicles but the real issue was I was listening to all these natural hair “experts” internalizing what worked for their hair and thinking it would also work for my own.

-My grandmother has no shame, she loves any opportunity to be acknowledged for her beauty which I absolutely love about her.
-Getting older sometimes can be discouraging because you think you’re looks are fleeting and no one finds you attractive anymore but she gets compliments every day.
+My grandmother has no shame.
+She loves any opportunity to be acknowledged for her beauty which I absolutely love about her.
+Getting older sometimes can be discouraging because you think your looks are fleeting and no one finds you attractive anymore but she gets compliments every day.
 People stop her on the street to tell her how amazing her hair looks or how well she did her makeup.
 She’s beautiful.
 Her curls are so defined.
 They just twirl out of her head when she wears it in a wash and go.
 I had to capture this moment.
 It made me happy to know that she was happy.

 Miracles do happen.
 After years of trial and error, I’ve found the perfect foundation.
-Of course it wouldn’t be me if I didn’t give a bit of a back-story.
+Of course, it wouldn’t be me if I didn’t give a bit of a back-story.

-“Well doc, what am I supposed to use?”
+“Well, doc, what am I supposed to use?”
 I replied

 “You need natural products, try Clinique or Bare Minerals.
-Go to the store they will tell you.” he said.
+Go to the store they will tell you” he said.

 A week later, I went to Sephora and explained to them my dermatologist recommendation.
 They did the foundation test, which is really cool; the associate placed a device on my face which detected my exact skin color.
 I was in need of 100% natural products which would reduce the options that came up once my skin color was in the system.
 I immediately told her I was interested in Bare Minerals as suggested by my doctor.
 She led me to the Bare Mineral section and worked with me until I found the color that was a match to my skin.
 The color is #18 Bare Walnut.
 It’s hypoallergenic and made without the following ingredients:

 Six-months later and my skin is doing so much better.
 I still have breakouts but they are minimal.
-I drink tons of water and take Hair, Skin and Nails pills, but the compliments I get on my coverage are amazing.
+I drink tons of water and take Hair, Skin, and Nails pills, but the compliments I get on my coverage are amazing.
 Bare Minerals foundation allows my skin to breathe, reduces how much of my pores are clogged and is an exact match to my skin color which is a first.
 It leaves my skin looking flawless.
-I am truly amazed with this product.
+I am truly amazed by this product.
 It also lasts really long.
-I just finished my first bottle that I bought 6-months ago.
+I just finished the first bottle that I bought 6-months ago.
 Another plus is the cost.
 It’s priced at Sephoras for $29, which I think is a great price point.
 I hardly ever do product reviews but I thought this one deserved a rave review.
 Bare Minerals: Rating 9

-For years, I looked at myself as just cute, not pretty, but cute.
+For years, I looked at myself as just cute, not pretty, not beautiful, but cute.
 In reality, I questioned why others didn’t view me as I viewed myself.
 I loved my skin color.
-I am amber brown, a reflection of my mother’s fair skin and my father’s rich dark skin.
-I have beautiful full lips, big brown eyes as bright as the sun and a button nose.
+I am amber brown, a combination of my mother’s fair skin and my father’s rich dark skin.
+I have beautiful full lips, big brown eyes, as bright as the sun and a button nose.
 I have a small gap in my teeth, which adds to my beautiful imperfections.
 My hair is cotton soft and was never really able to grow very long (it has a mind of its own).
 I loved who I saw looking back at me when I looked in the mirror, but to others, I guess I wasn’t good enough.

 When I was 15, my boyfriend told me “You’re Beautiful” for the first time in my life, I heard those words; it made me love him even more.
 My whole worth was warped into how he viewed me.
 I wanted to be his ideal; I wanted to remain beautiful in his eyes.
-Once our relationship died, I was completely lost.
+Once our relationship ended, I was completely lost.
 I spent years trying to reverse the effect that he had on me.
 I was insecure and I felt rejected.
 Who would ever love me as much as he did?
 Who would ever view me as beautiful again?
 I was broken.
 Continue reading “Reclaiming My Beauty”